Fred Tuttle

 Frederick Herman Tuttle (July 18, 1919 – October 4, 2003) was an American dairy farmer, actor, United States Army veteran of World War II, and Republican candidate for the United States Senate from Vermont in 1998.
 He lived in Tunbridge all his life, and attended South Royalton High School before dropping out after the tenth grade to begin a career as a dairy farmer.
 He served in the U.S. Army during World War II, and participated in military actions in the European Theater.

 Tuttle retired from farming in 1984, and continued to reside in Tunbridge, where he engaged in gardening and other hobbies.
 Tuttle was a neighbor of filmmaker John O'Brien, who recognized that Tuttle's charisma and unique personality might come across well on film.
 As a result, he cast Tuttle in movie roles including parts in Nosey Parker and Man with a Plan.
 In 1998, Tuttle and O'Brien decided that a Tuttle candidacy for public office might help publicize Man with a Plan, a mock documentary which centers on the idea of a retired farmer (Tuttle) running for the United States House of Representatives because it is easier and pays better than farming.
-They decided to run for the Republican nomination to oppose Senator Patrick Leahy, in part to promote the film, and in part to poke fun at Jack McMullen, a recent arrival to Vermont, who was accused of moving to the state because it would be easier to campaign for a United States Senate seat there than in his home state of Massachusetts.
+He decided to run for the Republican nomination to oppose Senator Patrick Leahy, in part to promote the film, and in part to poke fun at Jack McMullen, a recent arrival to Vermont, who was accused of moving to the state because it would be easier to campaign for a United States Senate seat there than in his home state of Massachusetts.

-Tuttle defeated McMullen after a campaign of humorous and memorable incidents.
+Tuttle defeated McMullen by 5,034 votes out of 52,813 cast in the Republican primary after a campaign of humorous and memorable incidents.
+Vermont has an open primary system and many Democrats voted in the Republican primary to help Tuttle win.
 He then announced that he had no intention of leaving Tunbridge or serving in the Senate, and endorsed Leahy for reelection.
 They made several joint appearances, and Leahy easily won reelection in November.
 The campaign added to Tuttle's growing status as a folk figure and cult hero, and a steady stream of public appearances followed.
+However, many Republicans in Vermont resented his false candidacy which they felt denied them the right to a legitimate candidate in the Senate race since McMullen was seen as their best chance to unseat Leahy in years.
 He died in 2003, and was buried in Tunbridge.